Contact Sales

 • Load quickly, not contain broken links and (for new accounts or new domains) be secured with HTTPS

-While this pertains to your website quality, you should be aware that there are also other requirements regarding your website’s content and operation in Google’s ongoing Ad Grant policy
+While this covers the main points, there are other requirements for your website’s content and operation worth checking in Google’s ongoing Ad Grant policy.

 1. See if you’re eligible